DrTimothyAldenDavis/GraphBLAS/README.md

 --------------------------------------------------------------------------------

-## SPEC:
+## GraphBLAS C API Specification:

 This version fully conforms to the version 1.3.0 (Sept 25, 2019) of the GraphBLAS C API Specification.
 It includes several additional functions and features as extensions to the spec.
-These extensions are tagged with the keyword SPEC: in the code and in the User Guide, and in the Include/GraphBLAS.h file.

 All functions, objects, and macros with the prefix GxB are extensions to the spec.
 Functions, objects, and macros with prefix GB must not be accessed by user code.
 They are for internal use in GraphBLAS only.